Jubilee Hills

 This suburb is between the wealthy commercial district of Banjara Hills and is located within two kilometres of Hyderabad's IT hub of HITEC City.

 To its southeast is the Kasu Brahmananda Reddy National Park, the erstwhile Chiran Palace, which is one of the largest urban national parks in India covering an area of 1.58 km2.

 History

 The idea of Jubilee Hills came about in 1963.
 In 1967, IAS officer and Padma Shri award winner, Challagalla Narasimham was asked to become the President and "help proper development of the colony".
 He was thought to be the best person for office since he had planned and developed several colonies in Madras.
 At the time, Jubilee Hills was a hilly terrain without development.
-Mr. C Narasimham's family happens to be the first family to have built and occupied the house in Jubilee Hills, making them the first residents.
-By 1980, 350 houses were built in the area which started the subsequent growth of the area.
+Challagalla's family happens to be the first family to have built and occupied the house in Jubilee Hills, making them the first residents.
+By 1980, 350 houses were built in the area which started the subsequent growth of the area.He had also cut down the trees to build his house and the others followed his example.